citp/privacy-policy-historical/t/ta/tai/taiga.io.md

-> *The following text is extracted and transformed from the taiga.io privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315043943id_/https%3A//taiga.io/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the taiga.io privacy policy that was archived on 2016-05-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160517001357id_/https%3A//taiga.io/privacy-policy.html) for the most accurate reproduction.*

-# Taiga.Io | Agile, Open Source, Free Project Management System
+# Taiga.io

 ## General Information